thiagomgd/geekosaurblog/src/posts/2022/eleventy-notion-notes-section.md

 }
 ```

 Notion's API only returns 100 notes each time, but that's ok since at least once a week I do a *npm run build:local* and update the cache.
 Anyway, I solved this in another data source (books.js[^books]) that uses my notion helpers code[^notion].
-But ~~I'm lazy to fix here~~ I wanted to show you the basic on fetching that data :)
+But ~~I'm lazy~~ I wanted to show you the basic on fetching that data :)

+### Proccess Notion Data And Download Images

-Those *getXYZ* methods are done on the helper too in a general way (except for images), but let see:
+Those `getXYZ` methods are done on the helper too in a general way (except for images), but let see:

 ```javascript
 const getMetadata = (note) => {